-UPDATE (29-01-2019) : Ayşe Düzkan and four other journalist were sentenced to prison because of participating in the “Editor-in-Chief on Duty” campaign with the now-closed Özgür Gündem newspaper.
+UPDATE (29-01-2019) : Ayşe Düzkan and four other journalists were sentenced to prison because of participating in the “Editor-in-Chief on Duty” campaign with the now-closed Özgür Gündem newspaper.
 Today, Ayşe Düzkan went to the prosecution office and was sent to Bakırköy prison.
 Her friends, her colleagues and also DİSK Basın İş members were with her.
 She was sentenced to 1 year and 6 months in prison.
 But it is not certain how much time she will stay in prison yet.
 The European Federation of Journalists (EFJ) is calling the Turkish authorities to immediately release Ayse and the other journalists sentenced in the framework of the solidarity campaign with a newspaper.

 — below background info from 2016 —